hzeller/cnc-slot/README.md

 Even a brief interruption of the e-stop will require a reset from software.

 N/C = Not Connected.
 Typically place holders for Version #1 of this spec.
+      Must not be connected to anything to allow future use.

 |Pos|Connection    | BTM | TOP |  Connection | Remarks
 |---|-------------:|:---:|:---:|:------------|---------------